ananelson/precipy/README.md

 A list of (key, args) tuples representing functions to be called in the analytics phase of document generation.

+Functions will be called in the order listed.
+Function results will be cached if nothing has changed since the last time they were run.
+To indicate that a function should be re-run if another function changes, use the 'depends' argument below.

 The `key` may be a function name (optionally qualified with `module:function_name` if necessary), or any other unique key.
 If key is not the function name then `function_name` must be specified in args.

 The `args` dict is primarily for specifying named arguments to be passed to the function when called.